 Sequence of Programs

-- Ketanim – for young infants – beginning at 6 weeks
+Ketanim – for young infants – beginning at 6 weeks

 High/Scope’s educational approach emphasizes “active learning.”
-Active learning means children have direct, hands-on experiences with people, objects, events, and ideas.
+Active learning means children have direct, hands-on experiences with projects, events, and ideas.
 Children’s interests and choices are at the heart of High/Scope programs.
 They construct their own knowledge through interactions with the world and the people around them.
-Learning and development are anchored by long-term, trusting relationships with caregivers, who are close at hand to support the children as they play.
+Learning and development are anchored by long-term, trusting relationships with caregivers who are close at hand to support the children as they play.
 Children take the first step in the learning process by making choices and following through on their plans and decisions.
 Teachers and caregivers offer physical, emotional, and intellectual support.
 In active learning settings, adults expand children’s thinking with diverse materials and nurturing interactions.
 Teachers plan daily, based on children’s interests.

 The Infant-Toddler Child Observation Record (COR-Ad) enables caregivers and administrators to assess each child’s progress and plan educational experiences to encourage further learning.

 Noah’s Ark infants and toddlers are immersed in Jewish holiday celebrations and Jewish values such as kindness and sharing.
 The blessing before snack and lunch, Hamotzi, is sung daily.
 Shabbat is celebrated each Friday morning with blessings and songs.